Share This

 Pros

-• Cost-effective for hot tub newcomers- Less expensive for first-time buyers
+• Cost-effective for hot tub newcomers- Entry level hot tub costs can vary.

 • Lightweight- Roto-mold spas are lighter than acrylic hot tubs